-- O.PROTCT The TOE must protect itself from unauthorized modifications and access to its functions and data. - O.IDACTS The Scanner must collect and store static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System. - O.EADMIN The TOE must include a set of functions that allow effective management of its functions and data. - O.ACCESS The TOE must allow authorized users to access only appropriate TOE functions and data. - O.IDAUTH The TOE must be able to identify and authenticate users prior to allowing access to TOE functions and data. - O.OFLOWS The TOE must appropriately handle potential audit and Scanner data storage overflows. - O.AUDITS The TOE must record audit records for data accesses and use of the Scanner functions. - O.INTEGR The TOE must ensure the integrity of all audit and Scanner data. - O.EXPORT When the TOE makes its Scanner data available to other IDS components, the TOE will ensure the confidentiality of the Scanner data.
+- O.PROTCT The TOE must protect itself from unauthorized modifications and access to its functions and data. - O.IDSCAN The Scanner must collect and store static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System. - O.IDSENS The Sensor must collect and store information about all events that are indicative of inappropriate activity that may have resulted from misuse, access, or malicious activity of IT System assets and the IDS. - O.IDANLZ The Analyzer must accept data from IDS Sensors or IDS Scanners and then apply analytical processes and information to derive conclusions about intrusions (past, present, or future). - O.RESPON The TOE must respond appropriately to analytical conclusions. - O.EADMIN The TOE must include a set of functions that allow effective management of its functions and data. - O.ACCESS The TOE must allow authorized users to access only appropriate TOE functions and data. - O.IDAUTH The TOE must be able to identify and authenticate users prior to allowing access to TOE functions and data. - O.OFLOWS The TOE must appropriately handle potential audit and System data storage overflows.

+- O.AUDITS The TOE must record audit records for data accesses and use of the System functions. - O.INTEGR The TOE must ensure the integrity of all audit and System data. - O.EXPORT When any IDS component makes its data available to another IDS components, the TOE will ensure the confidentiality of the System data.